myarichuk/myarichuk.github.io/source/_posts/templates-ftw.md

 ## Code, meet Template Method Pattern

 So what **is** this template pattern?
 It is basically a fancy way of saying "follow the same damn steps every time."
-It's like when you're making a sandwich, you always put the bread down first, then add some pastrami, Swiss cheese, lettuce, and whatever else veggies you happen to like.
+It's like when you're making a sandwich, you always put the bread down first, then add some pastrami, Swiss cheese, lettuce, and whatever veggies you happen to like.
 You don't start with the lettuce and end with the bread, that's just silly.

 The Template Pattern is all about having a skeleton structure of an algorithm that stays the same, but you can implement the details as needed.
 So, let's say you're making different types of sandwiches, you still follow the same bread-meat-cheese-veggies routine, but you might switch out the pastrami for turkey or ham, or swap the "basic" cheese for something fancy like brie or gouda.